- Asian-American/Pacific Islander Heritage Month

-Richland Two is proud to celebrate the heritage and culture of our Asian, Native Hawaiian or Other Pacific Islander families during May 2020.
+Richland Two is proud to celebrate the heritage and culture of our Asian, Native Hawaiian and other Pacific Islander families.
 These are very broad designations that cover many peoples.
 We recognize that each ethnicity is different and that the heritage and culture of each is unique and worthy of honor and recognition.

 For our recognition, an Asian person has origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent, including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam.
 A Native Hawaiian or Other Pacific Islander person has origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands.